Alcohol: No Safe Amount

 Explanation

-For decades, light-to-moderate drinking was thought to provide cardiovascular benefits, but large-scale meta-analyses now show that these findings were largely due to confounding factors (like healthier lifestyle habits among moderate drinkers).
-In reality, alcohol is a toxic substance that damages DNA, increases oxidative stress, and raises risk of multiple cancers, including breast, colorectal, and liver cancer.
+For decades, light-to-moderate drinking was thought to provide cardiovascular benefits, but large-scale meta-analyses now show that these findings were largely due to confounding factors.
+Alcohol is a toxic substance that damages DNA, increases oxidative stress, and raises risk of multiple cancers.
+The Global Burden of Disease Study concluded that the level of alcohol consumption that minimizes health loss is zero.

 Adopt a no-alcohol or minimal-alcohol lifestyle to reduce disease risk and extend lifespan.